Researchers on the Rise

 Adriane Soehner, PhD, Assistant Professor of Psychiatry, University of Pittsburgh School of Medicine, is focusing on identifying functional neural mechanisms through which sleep-circadian disturbances may increase vulnerability to the onset or recurrence of affective disorders in adolescents and young adults.
 Dr. Soehner graduated from the University of California, Berkeley with a PhD in Clinical Science.
 She relocated to Pittsburgh in 2013 where she completed the WPIC Clinical Psychology Internship Program.
 She then conducted research as a postdoctoral scholar in the Clinical Research Training for Psychologists and Translational Research Training in Sleep Medicine T32 programs at the University of Pittsburgh.
 Since joining our faculty, she has been examining whether sleep variability may exacerbate pre-existing neurobehavioral vulnerabilities in reward-control processes among adolescents at risk for bipolar disorder with support from an NIMH K01 career development award.

 Date & Time.
 September 27, 2019, 12:00pm to 1:30pm

 Location.
-Western Psychiatric Institute and Clinic Auditorium
+UPMC Western Psychiatric Hospital Auditorium

 For More Information.
-Please contact Frances Patrick at email@example.com or at 412-246-6787.
+Please contact Frances Patrick at email@example.com.